DevOpsDolapo/DevOps_Projects/PROJECT 6/Project6.md

 ![Alt text](Images/mysql_password8.png)

-Run the command `sudo mysql -p` to test if we can access the MySQL console using the set password.
+(e) Run the command `sudo mysql -p` to check access to the MySQL console using the prescribed password.

 ![Alt text](Images/mysql_test1.png)

-3. Install MySQL Client software on the `mysql client`
+**3. Install MySQL Client software on the `mysql client`**

-To install the MySQL client software on the EC2 instance, we'll need to first update the OS packages by running the `sudo apt update` command:
+To install the MySQL client software on the EC2 instance:

+(a) Update the OS packages by running the `sudo apt update` command

 ![Alt text](Images/ubuntu_client-update.png)

-To install the MySQL client software, run the command `sudo apt install mysql-client`
+(b) Install the MySQL client software by running the command `sudo apt install mysql-client`

 ![Alt text](Images/sql_client-install.png)

-4. Edit inbound rules on `mysql server`  to allow communications with `mysql client`
+**4. Edit inbound rules on `mysql server`  to allow communications with `mysql client`**

-To edit inbound rules on the `mysql server`, we would need to log into AWS console and spin up the EC2 instances.
-Then we need to edit the security tab on the `mysql server` instance to open TCP port 3306
+To edit inbound rules on the `mysql server`:

+(a) Log into AWS console and spin up the EC2 instances.
+Then edit the security tab on the `mysql server` instance to open TCP port 3306

 ![Alt text](Images/aws-inbound_rules1.png)

-Choose the 'inbound rules' tab
+(b) Choose the 'inbound rules' tab

 ![Alt text](Images/aws-inbound_rules2.png)

-Click on 'Edit inbound rules'
+(c) Click on 'Edit inbound rules'

 ![Alt text](Images/aws-inbound_rules3.png)

-For added security, we'll grant access to the private IP address of the `mysql client` by clicking on 'Add rule'
+(d) For added security, grant access to the private IP address of the `mysql client` by clicking on 'Add rule'

 ![Alt text](Images/aws-inbound_rules4.png)

-Add details of the private IP of the `mysql client`
+(e) Add details of the private IP of the `mysql client`

 ![Alt text](Images/aws-inbound_rules5.png)

-5. Configure `mysql server` to allow connections from remote hosts
+**5. Configure `mysql server` to allow connections from remote hosts**

+For the `mysql server` to allow connections from remote hosts:

-To do this, we need to edit the `mysqld.cnf` file by running the command `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`, then replacing `127.0.0.1` with `0.0.0.0` in the `bind-address` setting of the file
+(a) Edit the `mysqld.cnf` file by running the command `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`, then replacing `127.0.0.1` with `0.0.0.0` in the `bind-address` setting of the file

 ![Alt text](Images/mysql_configuration2.png)

 ![Alt text](Images/mysql_configuration3.png)

-Ensure to restart the mysql service on the `mysql server` by running the command `sudo systemctl restart mysql`
+(b) Ensure to restart the mysql service on the `mysql server` by running the command `sudo systemctl restart mysql`

 ![Alt text](Images/mysql_configuration4.png)

-6. Connect remotely to `mysql server` from `mysql client` using the `mysql` utility and check that the connection is successful
+**6. Connect remotely to `mysql server` from `mysql client` using the `mysql` utility and check that the connection is successful**

+To connect remotely:

-To connect remotely, it's best to create a user that will have access to assigned databases on the `mysql server` using the command `CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'Password';` where 'example_user' is the name of the new user and 'Password' is the user's password.
+(a) Create a user that will have access to assigned databases on the `mysql server` using the command `CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'Password';` where 'example_user' is the name of the new user and 'Password' is the user's password.
 For this purpose, a user `dolapo` will be created.

 ![Alt text](Images/mysql_test2.png)

 ![Alt text](Images/mysql_test3.png)

-After creating the user, we can connect to the `mysql server` using the `mysql` utility from the `mysql client`.
+(b) Connect to the `mysql server` using the `mysql` utility from the `mysql client`.
 Ensure to use the private IP address of the `mysql server`

 ![Alt text](Images/mysql_test4.png)

-7. Perform SQL queries
+**7. Perform SQL queries to test remote connection between the `mysql client` and `mysql server`**

-To perform SQL queries on our `mysql server`, firstly, we need to connect to the MYSQL database using the `mysql` command from the `mysql client`
+To perform SQL queries on our `mysql server`:

+(a) Connect to the MYSQL database using the `mysql` command from the `mysql client`

 ![Alt text](Images/mysql_database1.png)

-Let's grant access to the user so it can have access to all database
+(b) Grant access to the user so it can have access to all databases on the `mysql server`

 ![Alt text](Images/mysql_test5.png)

-Then we can run the `show databases` command
+(c) Run the `show databases` command to check that the user can run commands

 ![Alt text](Images/mysql_test6.png)